 It’s a funny little ditty, but a not so funny reality.

 Some people try to just eat fewer beans, and some avoid them completely, while others buy things like Bean-o and dump it on their food while eating.

-Well, here is a better, and I must say, more effective solution to your bean-eating problems.
+Well, here is a better, and I must say, more effective (and much less expensive) solution to your bean-eating problems.

 There are so many great things about beans, that it is a good idea to try to add more of them to your diet, but most people find that when they add too many of them to their diet that they can’t digest them well.

 In our house this was a huge problem.
 I used to be vegan, and my husband basically was as well.
 He will not eat egg dishes and didn’t like meat, and it really made me queasy to prepare meat.